harshalpatil2012/DevUtils/Redis/Redis-Pluggable-Config.md

         }
     }
 }
-Set the active profile in your application.properties or application.yml: properties
+Set the active profile in application.properties or application.yml: properties

 # Enable the "redis" profile when Redis is enabled
 spring.profiles.active=redis
 Usage
 Now, you can use Redisson-backed Spring Session for session management.
-You can inject HttpSession in your controllers as shown in the previous example.
+You can inject HttpSession in controllers as shown in the previous example.

 Run the Application
-Make sure your Redis server is running and accessible.
+Make sure Redis server is running and accessible.

 To run the Spring Boot application: